MewPurPur/GodSVG/README.md

 ## Installation

-Check out godot-releases and download the version you want.
+Simply check out [the list of GodSVG releases](https://github.com/MewPurPur/GodSVG/releases) and download the version you want.

 ## Community and contributing